INTRODUCTION

 CONCLUSION

-Pineapples are more than just a fruit—they are a nutritional powerhouse.
-Pineapples are a tropical source of vitamin C, bromelain and antioxidants, as they offer a wide range of health benefits, from boosting immunity and aiding digestion to reducing inflammation.
+Pineapples are more than just a fruit.
+They are a nutritional powerhouse.
+Pineapples are a tropical source of vitamin C, bromelain and antioxidants, as they offer a wide range of health and wellbeing benefits, from boosting immunity and aiding digestion to reducing inflammation.
 Their natural enzymes help improve gut health, their anti-inflammatory compounds support respiratory and joint function and their hydration benefits keep skin looking youthful.
-Whether eaten fresh, juiced, or cooked, pineapples provide a simple yet effective way to support long-term health and overall wellbeing.
+Whether eaten fresh, juiced or cooked, pineapples provide a simple yet effective way to support long-term health and wellbeing.